chung-leong/zigar/zigar-compiler/README.md

-# Zigar-compiler
+# zigar-compiler

-Zigar-compiler is the backend component responsible for the compilation process.
+Backend component responsible for the compilation process.
 It builds library files with the help of the Zig compiler.
-When targeting WebAssembly, it'll also generate the necessary bootstrap JavaScript and stripe the .wasm file of unused code.
+When targeting WebAssembly, it'll also generate the necessary bootstrap JavaScript and stripe the .wasm file of extraneous code.

 ## API